Milad-Akarie/auto_route_library/README.md

 context.popRoute();
 ```
 ## Passing Arguments
-That's the fun part! **AutoRoute** automatically detects and handles your page arguments for you, the generated route object will deliver all the arguments your page needs including path/query params.
+That's the fun part! **AutoRoute** automatically detects and handles your page arguments for you.
+The generated route object will deliver all the arguments your page needs including path/query params.

 e.g. The following page widget will take an argument of type `Book`.